Connecticut Department of Labor Home Job & Career ConneCTion Home

 Career Video:

-Video Icon View a brief introduction to Traffic Technicians
+Video Icon Traffic Technicians

 Typical Tasks:

-• Prepare graphs, charts, diagrams, and other aids in order to illustrate observations and conclusions.
+• Prepare graphs, charts, diagrams, or other aids to illustrate observations or conclusions.

 Knowledge: